 We’ve mentioned before that each student requires at least 1 Mbps of bandwidth for a 1:1 digital learning initiative.
 Maybe your school hasn’t adopted a digital learning initiative yet, but that doesn’t mean it won’t in the future.
 More importantly, that doesn’t mean you won’t need more bandwidth even if you don’t.

 When you consider many video streaming services need anywhere from 2 to 4 Mbps to stream in 720p, it’s possible that you’ll need even more than the recommended amount.

 Adjusting the bandwidth needs of your network on the fly is easier when it’s all being done from one place, especially if your campus spans multiple buildings, streets, blocks, towns, or states.

-Along with updating firmware and security from one location, you can also adjust your network to accommodate for testing periods or classes that will need more bandwidth.
+Along with updating firmware and security from one location, you can also adjust your network on the fly to accommodate activities throughout the school, such as tests and video learning.